After finishing the Highlander Series for about the 4th time, I stumbled across Highlander: The Path, a book by Rebecca Neason.

-I did chuckle while reading Rebecca’s physical description of MacLeod in a few spots, and wondered how much of it was artistic licence, and how much, genuine attraction.
+I did chuckle while reading Rebecca’s physical description of MacLeod in a few spots and wondered how much of it was artistic licence, and how much, was genuine attraction.
 Either way, the author appears passionate about the subject matter, which really brings it to life.

 I write this review to save you time and money; hopefully pointing out one of the better books in the series.
 The Path was enjoyable and easy to read.
 It had the charm, drama, and coolness of the Highlander TV Series, and I’m happy to recommend it.

 What are your thoughts on The Path, and the other Highlander books in the series?